 Here, I think the website was caught for its misuse of expired domains and 301 redirects to artificially boost its link juice (essentially, Google dialed back those links to zero).

 However, as I pointed out back in 2018, OGLF is also extremely biased and if you look at them for more than a minute, it's obvious that they're another spammy affiliate website.

 When I started out, this website was a role model for me because it ranked for a super competitive keyword "best scar cream" (often at the top of the SERPs).

-These days, however, only the “titan” health websites (Healthline, WebMD, etc.) are on those kinds of SERPs now.
+These days, however, only the "titan" health websites (Healthline, WebMD, etc.) rank for it now.

-Since their backlink profile is not particularly strong, I suspect they used PBNs to boost their money pages (which are hidden from Ahrefs’ crawler).
+Since its backlink profile is not particularly strong, I suspect this website used PBNs to boost their money pages (which are hidden from Ahrefs' crawler).

 In any case, their traffic tanked after Medic Update, with a strange rebound in March 2019 that reversed in September 2019.
 Then traffic basically went to zero. 🤔

 So who is actually winning the SEO game in the health/beauty/skincare space?